Azure/azure-sdk-for-cpp/sdk/keyvault/azure-security-keyvault-certificates/samples/certificate-GetCertificates/README.md

 ## Creating a Certificate

-Call StartCreateCertificate to create a new certificate, with specified peoperties and policy.
+Call StartCreateCertificate to create a new certificate, with specified properties and policy.

 ```cpp Snippet:CertificateSample2Create
 std::string certificateName = "Sample1";